codingburgas/atmos-adventure/README.md

 <br><br>
 <b>NOTE:</b> You can remove your theme by running: <pre>jt -r</pre>
 <br>
-<b>4.5</b>If you have followed this optional guide, you can just resume with option №5 and option №6.
+<b>4.5.</b> If you have followed this optional guide, you can just resume with option №5 and option №6.
 <br>
 <hr>